-My experience with type I has taught me not to take my uncommon constitution for granted and I promised myself after the 'Iron incident' that I wouldn't ignore not feeling well ever again, if not for myself then out of respect for the lives that all of you lead.
+My experience with type 1 has taught me not to take my uncommon constitution for granted and I promised myself after the 'Iron incident' that I wouldn't ignore not feeling well ever again, if not for myself then out of respect for the lives that all of you lead.

 Turns out I have floaters.
 No, not bits of pooh that won't go down when you flush but shapes that float through your vision.
 The doc says that in my case they come with age (wow was that tough to hear).
-I know becasue I called and made an appointment to see him exactly fifteen minutes after I noticed the shapes.
-I considered ignoring it to see if it would go away but then I thought that there was no way that I'd let one of my kids or Kelly ignore something like this and I called from the baseball field.
+I know because I called and made an appointment to see him exactly fifteen minutes after I noticed the shapes.
+I considered ignoring it to see if it would go away but then I thought there was no way that I'd let one of my kids or Kelly ignore something like this and so I called from the baseball field.

 I'm writing this long tale of basically no woe because I owe my new attitude to all of you.
 There may be nothing more scary then hearing bad health news about your child but you all stand up bravely and hear things far worse then floaters each and every day.
 I do it with my children and I wanted to take this first personal opportunity to act well on my own behalf.
 I must say that I was proud of myself for not turning, pardon the pun, a blind eye to my situation but I'm even prouder of each and every one of you for doing the same in far more frightening circumstances.

 I don't want to link to a bunch of info that I can't substantiate as accurate but I was told that floaters can occur naturally with age or they can be a sign of something far worse and serious that can be contained if caught early enough.
 Please seek medical attention without delay if you experience any issues with your sight.
 Mine, as it is described at the bottom of this page, is never to be taken as medical advice.
 Always contact a doctor when your health is in question.